viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 <img src="pictures\Cora_Z7_stair_signal_reading_simulation.png">

 We see that at 65.9 ksps, the digitized signal looks nothing like the input signal.
+This is not a useful result.
+At 1 Msps, we could use some digital processing, e.g., identify local maxima and minima of the signal and thus get some understanding of the characteristics of the square wave signal on the input.
+That is not a possibility at 65.9 ksps.

 TODO